Online Descriptor Enhancement via Self-Labelling Triplets for Visual Data Association: Experiments

 \subsection{Implementation Details}

 In our evaluation we used the Hungarian algorithm with the cosine distance $\mathcal{D}_{\cos}$ to match detected patches in frames to existing tracks.
 We chose AlexNet3 (see Section \ref{sec_descgens}) as our descriptor-generator $\descgen$, and refined the model online with DELTA.
-We implemented our approach in Python, with the network implementations provided by PyTorch \cite{NEURIPS2019_9015} and the Hungarian algorithm by SciPy \cite{virtanen2020SciPy}.
+We implemented our approach in Python, with the network implementations provided by PyTorch and the Hungarian algorithm by SciPy \cite{virtanen2020SciPy} .
 Extracted patches were resized to $227 \times 227$ pixels and normalized to the PyTorch input standards for ImageNet models.
-All timing metrics were collected on a single-threaded 2.2 GHz Intel i7.

 We aggregated batches of 20 triplets for each training cycle, where we used a learning rate of $3.28 \times 10^{-5}$ and margin $m$ of $0.3$.
 Additional parameters were obtained via a black-box optimization \cite{knyshK2016blackbox} over the \textit{Train} set assuming AlexNet3 as the descriptor-generator.
 Matches with cost larger than a threshold $0.59$ were discarded.
 Tracks $T_i$ not extended for more than one frame were de-registered and not extended further.
 If upon de-registration a track's length was less than 12 frames, it was erased and not used in evaluation.
 The temporal distance $L$ between anchor and positive samples was 19 frames.
 All results reported for DELTA, for both on the \textit{Train} and \textit{Test} datasets and both AlexNet3 and VGG-16-2, use the same parameter values.